Quickstart

 The pipeline in the previous example was illustrative - you wouldn't ever use it in the real world!
 So let's write a Dagger pipeline to do something more useful, like running an application's tests.

-The code listing below demonstrates a Dagger pipeline that runs tests for the example application, by executing the npm run test
+The code listing below demonstrates a Dagger pipeline that runs tests for the example application, by executing the npm run test command.

-command is appropriate for a React application, but other applications are likely to use different commands.
+The npm run test command is appropriate for a React application, but other applications are likely to use different commands.
 Modify your Dagger pipeline accordingly.

 package main